 Food & Drink

 Buried in the heart of Downtown LA is this European-style food hall, which has been operating on the ground floor of the iconic Homer Laughlin Building since 1917.
-It's still a great place to great cheap pupusas, carnitas tacos and aguas frescas, but recently the market has emerged as a haven for handsome, trendy eateries like Sticky Rice, Horse Thief BBQ, Eggslut and G&B Coffee—and a persistent line for delicious breakfast sandwiches at Eggslut.
+It's still a great place to get cheap pupusas, carnitas tacos and aguas frescas, but recently the market has emerged as a haven for handsome, trendy eateries like Sticky Rice, Horse Thief BBQ and G&B Coffee—and a persistent line for delicious breakfast sandwiches at Eggslut.

 RECOMMENDED: Best gourmet food stores